Furniture Glides Guide: How to Choose, Measure, and Install the Right One

 Check for wobble

 Try to rotate the furniture glide with your fingers.
-If it spins, the anti-rotation mortise hasn’t fully seated into the wood grain.
+If it spins, the anti-rotation notch molded into the rivet hasn’t fully seated into the wood grain.
 Give it another firm tap with your mallet until it locks in place and holds.

 4